Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Summary and outlook

-\textbf{Floquet theory:} The PRFT is based on semiclassical equations and thus shares the same computational complexity as Floquet theory.
-The treatment of the matter subsystem is equivalent in both frameworks.
-However, the PRFT introduces counting fields into the semiclassical equation of the light-matter system to track the quantum dynamics of the photonic driving field, thereby making an important advancement to the framework of Floquet theory.
-We emphasize that the PRFT has significant computational advantages over Sambe space methods that investigate photonic dynamics by effectively re-quantizing the semiclassical driving field~\cite{Long2021,Crowley2020,PhysRevB.99.064306}.
-Moreover, unlike other approaches, the PRFT can distinguish between modes with commensurate frequencies, thereby extending its reach over a wide class of driven systems.\\
+We emphasize that the PRFT has the same computational complexity as the standard Floquet theory, since it requires the integration of semiclassical equations.
+As a consequence, the PRFT has significant computational advantages over Sambe space methods that investigate photonic dynamics by effectively requantizing the semiclassical driving field~\cite{Long2021,Crowley2020,PhysRevB.99.064306}.
+Finally, we note that, unlike other approaches, the PRFT can distinguish between modes with commensurate frequencies, thereby extending its reach over a wide class of driven systems.} The phase representation approach in Ref.~\cite{Guerin1997} derives photonic observables by formally considering the photon phase as a dynamical variable.
+However, this approach becomes problematic when specifying to coherent photonic states, for which the phase has been considered as static leading to unphysical prediction such as diverging higher-order moments and cumulants.
+For this reason, the method in Ref.~\cite{Guerin1997} comes short to describe the light-matter entanglement, which takes a prominent role within the PRFT. \\

-\textbf{Quantum optics:} An extremely appealing feature of the PRFT is that it makes exact predictions about photonic observables, even though it only relies on semiclassical equations.
+\textit{Quantum optics.} An extremely appealing feature of the PRFT is that it makes accurate predictions about photonic observables, even though it only relies on semiclassical equations.
 Our framework thus provides a drastic computational advantage over established methods in quantum optics.
 In particular, we note that while it is extremely difficult to numerically investigate systems with more than two photon modes using traditional methods such as phase-space frameworks~\cite{Mandel2008,Scully1997,Gardiner2004}, the numerical effort is independent of the mode number in the PRFT.
-Intriguingly, the PRFT predicts the generation of light-matter entangled states in general multi-mode driven systems, which is essentially infeasible with standard quantum optical methods.
-Furthermore, the PRFT is non-perturbative in nature, and thus capable of making predictions beyond methods from non-linear spectroscopy~\cite{Mukamel1995}.\\
+Intriguingly, the PRFT predicts the generation of light-matter entangled states in general multimode driven systems, which is essentially infeasible to describe with standard quantum optical methods.
+This entanglement effect is a fundamental consequence of the photon transport between different modes, which is controlled by the matter quantum system.
+It is thus distinct from the entanglement resulting from the photon-number uncertainty (i.e., the shot-noise) of a single mode in a coherent state~\cite{GeaBanacloche1990,GeaBanacloche1991,GeaBanacloche2002,Phoenix1991,Goldberg2020}.
+Our analysis has shown that the transport induced entanglement has a profound impact on the photon dynamics in contrast to the more well-studied shot-noise induced entanglement.
+Furthermore, the PRFT is nonperturbative in nature, and thus capable of making predictions beyond methods from nonlinear spectroscopy~\cite{Mukamel1995}.